 The media and marketing industry is ultimately about people.
 In this weekly series, The Drum speaks to professionals across the sector who are bringing something a little different to the industry and talks to them about what little insights they can offer the rest of us.
-This week's 10 Questions with... features co-founder of creative social media agency and co-writer of The Last Days of Stalin, David Schneider.
+This week's 10 Questions with... features co-founder of creative social media agency and co-writer of The Death of Stalin, David Schneider.

 What was your first ever job?

 Enquiries at Victoria Bus station.
 There was a bus strike.
 Everyone was angry.
 I lasted a day.